MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 #### The luis:cross-train parameters

 - `in`: The directory, including sub-directories, that will be searched for both `.lu` and `.qna` files.
-- `out`: The directory to save the new cross-trained `.lu` output files to.
-This is where the `luis:build` option will point to in its `--in` option.
+- `out`: The directory to save the new cross-trained `.lu` and `.qna` output files to.
+This is the directory to which you will point the `luis:build` command's `--in` option.
 - `config`: A cross-train configuration file is a JSON file that is necessary for the command to work.
 Here is an example cross-train configuration file for the **Todo bot with LUIS and QnA Maker** sample:

     ```json